List of study topics for artists. (by Suzanne Helmigh ←- my Twitter account)

 * Rules of emotional storytelling behind perspectives (check composition)

-* How to paint debt (in focus, out of focus) in terms of detail (or blur).
+* How to paint depth (in focus, out of focus) in terms of detail (or blur).

 Storytelling through imagery: